escapingSamsara/escapingSamsara/README.md

-Hi, my name is Jakob Pusterhofer!
+Hi, my name is Jakob alias escapingSamsara! <br>
 I am a front-end developer based in Austria, currently living in Graz.
 I am very passionate about creating aesthetically pleasing, functional and user-friendly websites and web-applications.
 I love expressing and channeling my creativity through my work as a front-end developer.
 <br>
 <br>